kartoza/GeoHosting/django_project/documentations/Service_Level_Agreement_(SLA)_Lda.md

 4.1 **Compliance with Data Laws**:

-- **South Africa**: The Hosting Provider complies with the Protection of Personal Information Act (POPIA) and all related privacy laws.
-- **Portugal**: The Hosting Provider complies with the General Data Protection Regulation (GDPR) and related EU directives.
+- The Hosting Provider complies with the General Data Protection Regulation (GDPR) and related EU directives.

 4.2 **Encryption Standards**: